GuilhermeZorzal/dotfiles/README.md

 Install a nerd font of the official site
 Extract te zip and move all the files to /usr/share/fonts/ run `fc-cache -fv`

+## Config themes

+On gnome-tweaks, change theme to HighContrastInverse

 # TODO: